Industry Insights

 Kalantaryan also noted that robotic regression testing is valuable because it allows developers to catch UI artifacts that may have been missed with only pure code testing.

-Manual QA (Black Box Testing): Manual QA is conducted by the Support team and a member of the QA department to ensure full coverage.
+Manual QA (Black Box Testing): Manual QA is conducted by the support team and a member of the QA department to ensure full coverage.

-This testing involved a human who doesn't know what's happening behind the scenes.
-He or she is purely there for the user's experience,” explained Kalantaryan.
+“This testing involves a human who doesn't know what's happening behind the scenes.
+He or she is purely there for the user's experience,” continued Kalantaryan.
 “The tester receives a debriefing about the feature and its intended functionality, and then proceeds to test the feature to see what issues arise during use.”

 Unlike automated regression QA, this type of testing isn’t consistent from one test to another and serves as the final layer of quality control.

-Agile Development Model: The Development process features biweekly bursts (sprints) and daily scrums to ensure proper turnaround for all development items.
+Agile Development Model: The development process features biweekly bursts (sprints) and daily scrums to ensure proper turnaround for all development items.

-LIS Software Testing and Customer Involvement
+LIS System Software Testing and Customer Involvement

 Kalantaryan continued by detailing the importance of customer involvement when testing LIS system software.